-What are my first steps to get into a program at the Health Occupations Center?
+What are my first steps to getting into a program at the Health Occupations Center?

-The majority of our programs require an application process.
+The majority of our programs require an onboarding process.
 Visit our How to Get Started page for information on our application and registration process.
-A handful of our courses are for skill advancement and have open enrollment.
-Visit the HOC Courses page for the course of interest for a direct link to register.
+Some courses are for continuing education and/or skill advancement for healthcare providers and have open enrollment.
+Visit the HOC Courses page for the course of interest and link to register.
 Please refer to individual course handouts to view specific requirements.

 Do I have to register for orientation?

 The following licensure/certification programs require Career Training Orientation attendance - veterinary assistant, certified nursing assistant, clinical & administrative medical assistant, emergency medical technician, healthcare interpreting, medical office professional, pharmacy technician, phlebotomy technician & medical lab assistant, and dental assistant.
 The licensed vocational nursing program page has an orientation video that can be viewed at any time.
 Please visit the How to Get Started page for more information on the process.